hahnlee/canter/README.md

 # Canter
-Canter ios safari remote debugging helper.
+Canter iOS safari remote debugging helper.
 Developed for safari/webview e2e testing on iPhone.
 Works only on macOS.